 CEE 5304: Environmental Fluid Mechanics

-This course focuses on the transport of mass and momentum in natural fluid systems, and is designed as an entry-level graduate course in fluid mechanics for students studying in civil, environmental, and geoscience disciplines.
+This course focuses on the transport of mass and momentum in natural fluid systems.
+It is designed as an entry-level graduate course in fluid mechanics for students studying in engineering and earth science disciplines.
 The first two thirds of the course are devoted to developing a foundation in basic incompressible fluid mechanics with an emphasis on turbulent channel flow.
-The last third of the course deals with transport of scalar quantities in rivers and domains of constant velocity.
-The course briefly touches on experimental methods and flows driven by density differences.
+The last third of the course deals with transport of scalar quantities in rivers and unstratified plumes.
+The course touches on experimental methods and flows driven by density gradients.
 Image: LIF Visualization Of A Turbulent Jet by C. Fukushima and J. Westerweel Technical University of Delft, The Netherlands; image taken from the eFluids Gallery of Images.
 Syllabus: CEE5304.
 Next Offering: Spring 2018

 CEE 5314: River Mechanics & Sediment Transport

 This course focuses on physical processes related to the dynamic feedback between flowing water and movable sediment in rivers and estuaries.
 The course first looks at the watershed system as a whole and then narrows down to focus on the coupling of the within channel water and sediment system.
 Both theory and engineering calculations will be covered.
 Image: Sand wave moving through a gravel bed river in the mountains of Malaysia.
 Syllabus: CEE5314.
 Next Offering: Fall 2018.